Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 30, 2022 shows Gingin - Dandaragan had a median income among taxpayers of $48,153 and an average level of $64,847.
-These figures align with national averages, which were $57,323 (median) and $71,163 (average) for Rest of WA during the same period.
-Based on Wage Price Index growth of 14.2% from financial year ending June 30, 2022 to September 2025, estimated median income would be approximately $54,991 and average income around $74,055 as of the latter date.
-According to 2021 Census figures, incomes in Gingin - Dandaragan fall between the 22nd and 25th percentiles nationally for households, families, and individuals.
-Income distribution data indicates that 29.5% of the population (3,124 individuals) earn within the $1,500 to $2,999 range, similar to regional levels where 31.1% fall into this bracket.
-After accounting for housing costs, 86.2% of income remains, ranking at the 25th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 indicates that Gingin - Dandaragan SA2 had a median income among taxpayers of $48,153 and an average level of $64,847.
+These figures align with national averages, which are $57,323 and $71,163 respectively for Rest of WA.
+Based on Wage Price Index growth of 14.2% from financial year 2022 to September 2025, estimated median income is approximately $54,991 and average income is around $74,055.
+According to 2021 Census figures, household, family, and personal incomes in Gingin - Dandaragan fall between the 21st and 25th percentiles nationally.
+Income distribution data shows that 29.5% of the population (3,124 individuals) earn within the $1,500 - $2,999 range, similar to regional levels where 31.1% occupy this bracket.
+After housing costs, 86.2% of income remains, ranking at the 25th percentile nationally.

 Frequently Asked Questions - Income